Transport for London: History

 Between 2008 and 2022, TfL was engaged in the Crossrail programme to construct a new high-frequency hybrid urban–suburban rail service across London and into its suburbs.
 TfL Rail took over Heathrow Connect services from Paddington to Heathrow in May 2018.
 In August 2018, four months before the scheduled opening of the core section of the Elizabeth line, it was announced that completion had been delayed and that the line would not open before autumn 2019.
 Further postponements ensued.
 Having an initial budget of £14.8 billion, the total cost of Crossrail rose to £18.25 billion by November 2019, and increased further to £18.8 billion by December 2020.
 On 17 May 2022, the line was officially opened by Queen Elizabeth II in honour of her Platinum Jubilee.

 TfL commissioned a survey in 2013 which showed that 15% of women using public transport in London had been the subject of some form of unwanted sexual behaviour but that 90% of incidents were not reported to the police.
 In an effort to reduce sexual offences and increase reporting, TfL—in conjunction with the British Transport Police, Metropolitan Police Service, and City of London Police—launched Project Guardian.
 In 2014, TfL launched the 100 years of women in transport campaign in partnership with the Department for Transport, Crossrail, Network Rail, the Women's Engineering Society and the Women's Transportation Seminar (WTS).
 The programme was a celebration of the significant role that women had played in transport over the previous 100 years, following the centennial anniversary of the First World War, when 100,000 women entered the transport industry to take on the responsibilities held by men who enlisted for military service.

-As early as 2014, an Ultra–Low Emission Zone (ULEZ) was under consideration since 2014 under London Mayor Boris Johnson.
+As early as 2014, an Ultra–Low Emission Zone (ULEZ) was under consideration under London Mayor Boris Johnson.
 Johnson announced in 2015 that the zone covering the same areas as the congestion charge would come into operation in September 2020.
 Sadiq Khan, Johnson's successor, introduced an emissions surcharge, called the Toxicity Charge or "T-Charge", for non-compliant vehicles from 2017.
 The Toxicity Charge was replaced by the Ultra Low Emission Zone on 8 April 2019, which was introduced ahead of schedule.
 On 29 August 2023, the ULEZ was expanded to cover all 32 London boroughs, bringing an additional five million people into the zone.